James Dobson:

 In the writings and broadcast ministries of these men, as with the Christian psychologists mentioned above, much of their teachings do not emerge from Scripture but can be traced to secular psychologists.
 If you would like to be a Freudian with a biblical facade, Minirth and Maier would be a good choice.

-2. The existence of the unconscious mind (in Happiness Is a Choice they equated ''heart'' in Jeremiah 17:9 wit''unconscious,'' no lexicon would agree).
+- The existence of the unconscious mind (in Happiness Is a Choice they equated ''heart'' in Jeremiah 17:9 with ''unconscious,'' no lexicon would agree).

-3. In Introduction to Psychology and Counseling (p.
-298) the said, ―One can see i Paul' writing t early Christians some o th ideas later developed by Sigmund Freud (id, superego, ego).''
+- In Introduction to Psychology and Counseling (p.
+298) they said, ―One can see in Paul's writings to early Christians some of the ideas later developed by Sigmund Freud (id, superego, ego).''

-4. A least partiall believe i Odeipu Comple (see Happiness pp. 80-97)
+- At least partially believe in Odeipus Complex (see Happiness pp. 80-97)

-5. Believe in dream analysis (in Happiness, pp. 1 14, 1 15 they say, ―In our dreams all of our current unconscious conflicts are symbolized.
-Every dream has symbolimeaning.
-Dreams are usually unconscious wish fulfillments in symbolic form)
+- Believe in dream analysis (in Happiness, pp. 1 14, 1 15 they say, ―In our dreams all of our current unconscious conflicts are symbolized.
+Every dream has symbolic meaning.
+Dreams are usually unconscious wish fulfillments in symbolic form‖)

-8. Often recommend insight therapy (in the Psychotherapy Handbook it says, the history of insight psychotherapy can be traced to Freud).
+- Often recommend insight therapy (in the Psychotherapy Handbook it says, ―the history of insight psychotherapy can be traced to Freud‖).

 In addition to the source of their information, Minirth and Meier often make statements that they claim to be fact that do not even have a basis in research.
-For example, in Happiness they say, ''Holding grudges depletes certain brain chemicals an therefore result i depression Forgiveness restores those chemicals.'
-The first statemen i unproven an the second is unheard of in research.
-Another is that homosexuality is a result of an absent father, while lesbianism is a resul usually of an absen or hostile mothe and by Freudian necessity, before the age o six (see Bobgan, p.303).
+For example, in Happiness they say, ''Holding grudges depletes certain brain chemicals and therefore results in depression.
+Forgiveness restores those chemicals.''
+The first statement is unproven and the second is unheard of in research.
+Another is that homosexuality is a result of an absent father, while lesbianism is a result usually of an absent or hostile mother and, by Freudian necessity, before the age of six (see Bobgan, p.303).

 Ingen kommentarer: